farcasterxyz/docs/docs/reference/frames/spec.md

 3. If handling a 30X response, apps must redirect the user to the url location value.
 4. If handling a 30X response, apps must ensure the url starts with `http://` or `https://`.
 5. If handling a 30X response, warn the user before directing them to an untrusted site.
+6. If handling an application-level error response, display the `message` to end-user.

 ## Securing frames